Tips for new business owners

 To set up your options, go to Settings > Payment Providers in your Shopify admin.
 You'll want to connect a payment gateway to accept credit cards.

-If Shopify Payments is available in your country, click Complete account setup.
-You may also want to set up Paypal and other options based on your customer preferences like Amazon Pay, cryptocurrency, lay-buy, or cash on delivery, to name a few.
-It's up to you how you'd like to accept payment in your online store's checkout.
+If Shopify Payments is available in your country, then click Complete account setup.
+Based on your customers' preferences, you might also want to set up PayPal and other options like Amazon Pay, cryptocurrency, lay-buy, or cash on delivery, to name a few.
+It's up to you how you accept payments in your online store's checkout.

 Shipping is an integral part of your sales so make sure to find out your supplier's shipping method and costs.
 From your Shopify admin, click Settings then Shipping and review what has already been set up for your shipping rates.
 Customize them as you see fit.
 For dropshipping businesses using the Oberlo app, you'll want to learn how shipping works and check if your business qualifies for ePacket delivery, an affordable delivery service that promises to deliver your items between 7 - 30 business days.

 This business is yours and you will have full access to completely change it however you like.
 We've have resources to help you learn how to make those changes:

 - Attend or watch one of our pre-recorded webinars on how to set up your online store.